Nature is our Factory

 Everyday Products Made Through Synthetic Biology

 Biology has been used for industrial purposes such as producing beer, wine, cheese, and medicines for many years.
 Microbes that naturally produce chemicals such as ethanol or antibiotics were domesticated in fermentation processes to make products valuable to society.
-Recently, the power of synthetic biology has enabled the modification of these microbes so that they produce new chemicals that can be used in industrial applications.
+Recently, the power of synthetic biology has enabled the modification of these microbes so that they produce new chemicals and additives that can be used in a variety of applications.

 Synthetic biology tools such as DNA synthesis, DNA sequencing, and genome editing have become more efficient and affordable over the last decade.
 These tools can be used to create biochemical pathways in microbes for producing chemicals by fermentation instead of their normal production routes from petroleum.
-These new fermentation production methods can produce chemicals from renewable resources and replace petroleum-based chemicals for many applications in mining, construction materials, personal care, food and beverage, plastics, coatings, and adhesives.
+These new fermentation production methods can produce chemicals from renewable resources and replace petroleum-based chemicals for a wide range of applications in mining, construction materials, personal care, food and beverage, animal feed, dietary supplments, plastics, coatings, and adhesives.

 Verdezyne has used the tools of synthetic biology to develop yeast that can produce the chemicals adipic acid and dodecanedioic acid (DDDA) by fermentation using renewable resources.
 These chemicals are used in many industrial applications but are best known for their use in the manufacture of nylon.
 Until now, these chemicals have only been produced from non-renewable petroleum resources.
 Recently, we have also developed yeast that can produce carotenoids by fermentation.
 These yellow, orange, or red-colored chemicals are familiar as the pigments that give many vegetables their color and they are known for their anti-oxidant properties.
 They are used as food colorants, anti-oxidants in cosmetics, animal feed additives, and in nutraceuticals.
 Carotenoids can be extracted from agricultural crops but are mainly produced by chemical synthesis from petroleum-based precursors, thereby making carotenoids by fermentation a more sustainable option.